SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/install-onsite.md

 ![x][img1]

 Clients installed on mobile phones uses this address to communicate.
-This server address (URL) must be reachable from the mobile phones (from the internet)
+This server address (URL) must be reachable from the mobile phones (from the internet).

 ## Assign Pocket license

-This step is necessary only if you have Onsite Buy license type.
+This step is necessary only if you have an Onsite Buy license type.
 For Onsite Subscription all users have the Pocket license included in the license plan.
 All Pocket CRM users need a Pocket CRM license.
 Admin needs to set this in the Admin client > users:

 ![x][img2]